-A Complainant seeking University support and resources and/or disciplinary remedies should file a report with the University’s Title IX Officer.
+A Complainant seeking University support and resources and/or disciplinary remedies should file a report with the University’s Title IX Coordinator.
 University investigations are conducted by the Department of Civil Rights and Equity Investigations at Texas A&M University.

 During a University investigation, investigators gather evidence in order to make conclusions about whether a System regulation or University rule or policy has been broken.
 If a person is found responsible for a rule or policy violation, a University administrator issues sanctions such as probation, suspension, or expulsion (for students) or termination of employment (for employees).

 Please consult the University’s Title IX Student Sanctioning Matrix for a fuller explanation of the range of student sanctions.

 - Review the Texas A&M University Student Sanctioning Matrix

 Still have questions?